Menorca Diferente

-Caleta de s’Elisabet Beach
+Caleta de s’Elisabet

-Última actualización: 15/12/2019
+Última actualización: 20/08/2024

-Caleta de s'Elisabet in the Afternoon
+Caleta de s'Elisabet by the Afternoon

-Caleta de s’Elisabet in the Afternoon
+Caleta de sElisabet in the afternoon

-Caleta de s’Elisabet Beach (or Cala n’Elisabet) is a tiny red-sandy cove located in the eastern part of Binimel·la Of all the coves in the area, it is the one that has the most sand to plant the towel and umbrella,mainly because it is about 20 meters deep.
+The beach Caleta de s’Elisabet (or Cala n’Elisabet) is a tiny cove of reddish sand located in the eastern part of Binimel-la.
+Of all the coves in the area, it is the one that has the most sand to plant the towel and umbrella,mainly because it is about 20 meters deep.
+From the parking lot of Binimel-la, walking towards the east you will find these 5 coves:

 1. Cala de Binimel·la